IvannKurchenko/blog-data-quality-on-spark/blog/POST_PART_5.md

 ```

 ### Run validation
-After declaring a data frame schema, we can run validate it against the data frame:
+After declaring a data frame schema, we can run and validate it against the data frame:
 ```python
 def evaluate(spark: SparkSession):
     input_df = prepare_data(spark)